 - The South Park parody of 24's format.

-- Also the episode "The New Terrance and Philip Movie Trailer" from Season5.
+- Also the episode "The New Terrance and Philip Movie Trailer" from the sixth season.

 - The Simpsons episode "24 Minutes", with a crossover appearance of some of 24's cast no less.

 - The Justice League episode "Wild Cards" takes place in real time, with Joker's timer in the corner of the screen keeping track for most of the events.
 In between part 1 and part 2 there's a minor "rewind".